Zumwalt-class destroyer: Construction

 In late 2005, the program entered the detailed design and integration phase, for which Raytheon was the Mission Systems Integrator.
 Both Northrop Grumman Ship Systems and General Dynamics Bath Iron Works shared dual-lead for the hull, mechanical, and electrical detailed design.
-BAE Systems Inc. had the advanced gun system and the MK57 Vertical Launching System (VLS).
+BAE Systems Inc. had the advanced gun system and the Mk 57 Vertical Launching System (VLS).
 Almost every major defense contractor (including Lockheed Martin, Northrop Grumman Sperry Marine, and L-3 Communications) and subcontractors from nearly every state in the U.S. were involved to some extent in this project, which was the largest single line item in the Navy's budget.
 During the previous contract, the development and testing of 11 Engineering Development Models (EDMs) took place: Advanced Gun System, Autonomic Fire Suppression System, Dual Band Radar [X-band and L-band], Infrared, Integrated Deckhouse & Apertures, Integrated Power System, Integrated Undersea Warfare, Peripheral Vertical Launch System, Total Ship Computing Environment Infrastructure (TSCEI), Tumblehome Hull Form.
 The decision in September 2006 to fund two ships meant that one could be built by the Bath Iron Works in Maine and one by Northrop Grumman's Ingalls Shipbuilding in Mississippi.

 Northrop Grumman was awarded a $90M contract modification for materials and production planning on 13 November 2007.
 On 14 February 2008, Bath Iron Works was awarded a contract for the construction of Zumwalt (DDG-1000), and Northrop Grumman Shipbuilding was awarded a contract for the construction of Michael Monsoor (DDG-1001) at a cost of $1.4 billion each.

 On 11 February 2009, full-rate production officially began on the first Zumwalt-class destroyer.
 Construction on the second ship of the class, Michael Monsoor, began in March 2010.
 The keel for the first Zumwalt-class destroyer was laid on 17 November 2011.
 This first vessel was launched from the shipyard at Bath, Maine, on 29 October 2013.

 The construction timetable in July 2008 was: